Oklahoma City, OK

 The frozen Tamales sold by Braum’s are ones that I would probably describe as average, although I did think the red chile used for flavoring was pretty good.
 The masa was not soggy and had a good texture.
 The chile was about 3 out of 5 on my “chile scale.”

 Because Braum’s has its own farm this gives me extra confidence to buy their milk, butter, and eggs.
 I cannot say the flavor is really any better than anyone else’s but I do think it is better to get dairy products (and meat) that does not come out of the standard factory farm and feedlot system.

 Braum’s uses its own beef for the hamburgers it serves, but they explained that the beef sold in their market comes from other producers (but they have the same standards Braum’s uses on its farm).

 Although I find ways to live without Braum’s when I am not in Oklahoma, it is certainly something I like to have when I can.
 Braum’s sells both its own products and ones from other companies in its stores, but Braum’s name brands are the ones that I go out of my way to get.
 With some items, such as the ice cream, it is just that it is good, convenient, and comes in such a wide variety of flavors that it never gets boring.
-With other items, such as the raisin bread, I have not found any others that I like as well.
+Most items are well priced, and they have frequent sales on the ice cream.

 I do have some issues with the Braum’s company (in contrast to its products).
 For instance, when the Rockwell store was being remodeled the surrounding stores were frequently out of my favorite items (such as the raisin bread).
 I think the company failed to account for the fact that the customers from the Rockwell store would be shopping at the other stores, and they did not keep a large enough inventory of items.
-This is speculation, but sometimes I question some of their business decisions (I certainly questioned why they discontinued the nine grain bread for a while).
+I certainly questioned the decision to discontinue the nine grain bread (it was brought back by popular demand).